Jared Spurgeon: Professional (2010–present)

 On December 21, 2015, the Wild announced they re-signed Spurgeon to a four-year, $20.75 million contract extension.
 At the time of the extension, Spurgeon ranked third amongst defensemen in franchise history in goals, game-winning goals, power-play goals, and blocked shots.

 On September 14, 2019, with one year remaining on his contract, Spurgeon signed a seven-year, $53.025 million contract extension with the Wild.
-At the time of the singing, Spurgeon led all franchise defensemen in goals and blocked shots and was tied for first in game winning goals with 13.
+At the time of the signing, Spurgeon led all franchise defensemen in goals and blocked shots and was tied for first in game winning goals with 13.
 On February 22, 2020, Spurgeon became the 12th defenseman in NHL history, and the second in Wild history, to have recorded a natural hat-trick.

 Captaincy and injuries

 Spurgeon was named the franchise's second full-time captain on January 3, 2021, before the start of the COVID-19 pandemic-delayed 2020–21 season.
 On January 31, during a game against the Colorado Avalanche, Spurgeon became the second defenceman in team history to record 200 career assists with the team.
 A few days later in another game against the Avalanche, Spurgeon suffered a lower-body injury and missed the remainder of the third period.
 While recovering from his lower-body injury, Spurgeon and various other teammates contracted a mild case of COVID-19.
 Due to the severity of the virus and the Wild's depleted members, the league cancelled the Wild's next four games.
-Spurgeon was removed th Wild's COVID-19 protocol list on February 13, and rejoined the Wild's lineup on February 19 for their game against the Anaheim Ducks.
+Spurgeon was removed from the Wild's COVID-19 protocol list on February 13, and rejoined the Wild's lineup on February 19 for their game against the Anaheim Ducks.
 The injury, illness, and delayed games resulted in a slow start for Spurgeon through the first 28 games of the season.
 After tallying only one goal and five assists, Spurgeon broke out offensively in the final 26 games of the season.
 Spurgeon broke his 26-game goalless drought, dating back to the Wild's final game of the regular season in 2020, by scoring twice on March 24, 2021, against the Ducks.
 On April 29, Spurgeon recorded his 300th career NHL point to become the third player and second defenseman in team history to reach the milestone.
 Over the final 26 games of the regular season, Spurgeon added six goals and 19 points for a total of seven goals and 18 assists.
 Beyond leading all Wild defensemen in scoring and assists, Spurgeon also led the team in blocked shots with 102, ranked third in power-play points with nine, and fourth in shots on goal with 94.
 Spurgeon and the Wild met with the Vegas Golden Knights in the first round of the 2021 Stanley Cup playoffs, but fell to them in seven games.
 On June 5, Spurgeon was named a finalist for the Lady Byng Memorial Trophy as the league's most gentlemanly player.
 During the 2021 offseason, Spurgeon was one of three defensemen the Wild protected from the 2021 NHL expansion draft.